AdobeDocs/experience-platform.en/help/sources/tutorials/ui/draft.md

 ## Publish your draft dataflow

-You are then brought back to the [!UICONTROL Add data] step of the sources workflow, where you can re-confirm the format of your data and continue progressing on your dataflow.
+You are returned to the [!UICONTROL Add data] step of the sources workflow, where you can re-confirm the format of your data and continue progressing on your dataflow.

 Once you confirm the formatting, delimiter, and compression type of your data, select **[!UICONTROL Next]** to proceed.